 Is the Whippet the Right Dog for You?

 Whippets are intelligent, active dogs that require daily exercise.
 They are elegant and quiet dogs indoors, although they can be pretty vocal.
 They are companion pets and like to be near their owners, but they can be wary of strangers.
-Other dogs in the house are okay, but whippets have a high prey drive.
+Other dogs in the house are OK, but whippets have a high prey drive.

 Whippets are good with children as long as the kids are not too rough with the dog.
 Grooming is minimal but should be consistent on a weekly basis.
 Their think coat makes then susceptible to harsh temperatures, so keep your local climate in mind when choosing a whippet.